danmbrown/city-of-whispers/MovesRevised.md

 ### Take a Big Risk
 When you do something dangerous, felonious, violent, or imprudent describe the what you fear might happen, mark Heat and roll + most relevant attribute.
 Outcomes should align with the fiction.
 You probably can’t defeat a trained warrior in one-on-one combat even if you roll a **10+**.

-- **12+** You succeed in what you set out to do, and you may pick a second outcome from the consequences list below or clear 1 Heat.
 - **10+** You succeed in what you set out to do.
 You may mark Heat to pick another outcome from the consequences list below.
 - **7 - 9** You succeed but the Magistrate will tell you the cost; Or the magistrate will offer you a hard choice.